Finder makes money from featured partners, but editorial opinions are our own.

 Travel insurance for high blood pressure

-Most travel insurance brands cover high blood pressure automatically at no extra cost.
-Compare 17 brands below.
+• Most travel insurance brands will still cover you with high blood pressure at no extra cost.

 We've looked into the brands on our travel insurance comparison tool and checked which ones will cover you when you have high blood pressure, whether there's a maximum blood pressure that's covered by their policies and if there are any conditions attached.